connectrpc/otelconnect-go/README.md

 func main() {
 	mux := http.NewServeMux()

-	// otelconnect.New provides an interceptor that adds tracing and metrics to both clients and
+	// otelconnect.NewInterceptor provides an interceptor that adds tracing and
-	// handlers.
-By default, it uses OpenTelemetry's global TracerProvider and
+	// metrics to both clients and handlers.
+By default, it uses OpenTelemetry's
-	// MeterProvider, which you can configure by following the OpenTelemetry
+	// global TracerProvider and MeterProvider, which you can configure by
-	// documentation.
-If you'd prefer to avoid globals, use
+	// following the OpenTelemetry documentation.
+If you'd prefer to avoid
-	// otelconnect.WithTracerProvider and otelconnect.WithMeterProvider.
+	// globals, use otelconnect.WithTracerProvider and
+	// otelconnect.WithMeterProvider.
 	mux.Handle(pingv1connect.NewPingServiceHandler(
 		&pingv1connect.UnimplementedPingServiceHandler{},
 		connect.WithInterceptors(otelconnect.NewInterceptor()),